mabulela/DataScience2017/README.md

-# This repo. is no longer maintained sice 2017 and consider absolute!
+# This repo. is no longer maintained since 2017
+### use any code provided here with care!